Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 • May be lighter than pull rod

 Push rod suspension can also be slightly lighter overall, which will save weight on the car, something F1 teams always try to do.
-We’ll talk about this in more detail in a minute, but essentially, the angles at which push rods meet the chassis mean that the surrounding wishbones (structural components that attach the chassis to the wheels) take less load and can be lighter.
+We’ll talk about this in more detail in a moment, but essentially, the angles at which push rods meet the chassis mean that the surrounding wishbones (structural components that attach the chassis to the wheels) take less load and can therefore be lighter.

 Disadvantages Of Push Rod Suspension